Enis-B/revolve2_2/README.md

 Its primary features are a modular robot framework, wrappers around physics simulators, and evolutionary optimizers.
 It consists of multiple smaller python packages and optional supplementary packages that contain varying functionality that is not always required.

+# For the NEAT experimentation including `limited` proprioception, explanation is at the end of this file.
 ## Prerequisites

 If you are using the Isaac Gym environment supplementary library, it requires exactly python 3.8.
 It's working on Linux and windows only.